dyspop/baywatch/README.md

 Submit query arguments and the application will return confidence intervals for 0-100% confidence, as well as return the probabilities of lift percentages in the test against the control, where appropriate and not redundant.

-The return is a json object with n main features:
+The return is a json object with these results as features:

 ### Choose winner at nth precision in lift delta percentage